Highlights of Syria

 Damascus

-A city of fascinating contrasts,Damascus is Syria’s capital and largest metropolis.The old part of the city is home to timeless and crowded old bazaars,blind alleys and pushy hawkers,contrasted by the more modern administrative and commercial district,teeming with road traffic.Veiled ladies in traditional attire brush shoulders with country Bedouin women, old men in jalabiyyas and city folk in western dress.
+A city of fascinating contrasts, Damascus is Syria’s capital and largest metropolis.
+The old part of the city is home to timeless and crowded old bazaars, blind alleys and enthusiastic vendors, contrasted by the more modern administrative and commercial district, teeming with road traffic.
+Veiled ladies in traditional attire brush shoulders with country Bedouin women, old men in jalabiyyas and city folk in western dress.
 Damascus has been invaded many times, with some of the earliest conquerors including Nebuchadnezzar and Alexander the Great.
 The city was also integral to Roman armies fighting the Persians.
-Most of the population had adopted Christianity by 4thcentury AD but this all changed with the coming of Islam, when Damascus became an important centre for the Umayyad caliphate from 661 to 750 and the Christian cathedral was turned into a mosque.
+Most of the population had adopted Christianity by 4th century AD but this all changed with the coming of Islam, when Damascus became an important centre for the Umayyad caliphate from 661 to 750 and the Christian cathedral was turned into a mosque.
 Many conquests followed including those of the Crusaders and Ottoman Turks.

 Today, the oldest and most interesting part of the city lies in the east around the banks of the Barada River, with the revered Umayyad Mosque sitting as its centre piece.
-Bisecting the old city is ‘Straight Street’,mentioned in the bible and supposedly the place where St Paul – originally Saul of Tarsus – converted to Christianity.
-The street is lined with all kinds of traditional shops selling everything from textiles and brass, to coffee and spices
+Bisecting the old city is ‘Straight Street’, mentioned in the bible and supposedly the place where St Paul – originally Saul of Tarsus – converted to Christianity.
+The street is lined with all kinds of traditional shops selling everything from textiles and brass, to coffee and spices.

-Day 5 - Palmyra – Aleppo
+Day 4 - Palmyra - Aleppo

 This morning we head to Palmyra, to see the ruins of a great city that was once one of the most important cultural centres of the ancient world.
 Afterwards, we drive to Syria’s second largest city, Aleppo.
 With an impressive history dating back nearly eight thousand years, Aleppo is in competition with Damascus for the title of the oldest continually inhabited city in the world.
 Overnight Sheraton Hotel or similar.
-(B)
+(BL)

 Palmyra

-The ancient archaeological site of Palymra was founded during the stone age as a small settlement near a desert oasis.
+The ancient archaeological site of Palmyra was founded during the stone age as a small settlement near a desert oasis.
 The area was ideal for farming and herding as it was fed by a series of springs originating at the al-Qubur wadi.
 Date palms flourished in the fertile soil here and it is believed that the name Palmyra is actually a latinised name for Tadmor, which was the original name of the site and related to the word for ‘date palm’.
 The city began as a Mesopotamian settlement controlled by Arameans, with successors including Arabs, Romans, Persians and Byzantines, and also notable as a trading post on the Silk Road when ruled by various Arab caliphates.
 As the site fell under control of multiple empires, its architecture combines elements of Greek, Aramean, Roman and Arab styles.

 The site was named a UNESCO World Heritage site in 1980 but since suffered damage at the hands of the Islamic State.
 In 2017, the government took back Palmyra, and luckily the damage wasn’t quite as severe as was once believed.
 Restoration and repairs have taken place and despite the fact that some parts have been destroyed, the site is still well worth a visit.

-Day 6 - Aleppo
+Day 5 - Aleppo

 Today we explore the Aleppo citadel, perched on a hill above the city and a fine example of Arab architecture.
-We also visit the archaeological museum and the bazaar, a network of covered markets dating back as far as the 14thcentury.
+We also visit the archaeological museum and the bazaar, a network of covered markets dating back as far as the 14th century.
 The bazaar has always been an integral part of the old city but a third of it was destroyed in the recent conflict, which the locals are now working hard to rebuild.
 Overnight Sheraton Hotel or similar.
 (B)

 Aleppo